 At higher speed differences, the collision is mitigated.
-The driver can take control and brake and/or steer away at any time to avoid the collision.
-In speeds above 30 km/h, the front safety belts option are tightened (option in the XC40) to secure the driver's and front seat passenger's position option.
+The driver can take control and brake and/or steer away at any time above 30 km/h, the front safety belts option are tightened (option in XC60) to secure the driver's and front seat passenger's position option.